 For more information and advice from the Pernicious Anaemia Society please click on the link.

-If you would like to read more about Vitamin B12 deficiency, please use the Search box at the top of the page or follow the link above to our earlier article.
+If you would like to read more about Vitamin B12 deficiency, please follow the link above to our earlier article.

 Finally, don’t suffer in silence, if you are at all concerned about your symptoms, speak to your GP who will advise you on the best way to treat your condition.